perverse/creditorwatch-test/README.md

 # CreditorWatch Technical Test
 This application has been built in accordance with the instructions of a technical test as part of an interview process for CreditorWatch.
+Apologies if I have gone way overkill with this, but I wanted to make sure I could illustrate a robust set of features and architectural designs!
+Typically a lot of what I have done in this project would traditionally be heavy lifting done by a 3rd party framework, but I wanted to illustrate how fundamentally I understand and can piece together these architectures.
+It's also pretty cool to keep request times as low as possible not booting up a whole framework!
+Anyway... on with the show...

 ## Dependencies